Frank comes to MWF from the National Wildlife Federation’s Great Lakes office in Ann Arbor,

 Nick came to MWF after an 11-year stint with newspapers in Bozeman and Butte covering government, public lands, natural resource development, wildlife, the outdoors and hunting and fishing issues.
 A lifelong hunter and angler, he enjoys the outdoors with his daughter Leticia and dog Sapphire throughout Montana and the Northwest.

 Sonya hopes to channel her combination of enthusiasm and educational background into growing a strong outreach program for MWF.
 She’s in charge of our print and online outreach activities, including the production of this newsletter, our new website, and our growing social media presence.
-You’ll also see her travelling around the state to celebrate public lands and wildlife at local events.
+You’ll also see her traveling around the state to celebrate public lands and wildlife at local events.

 Alec brings his passion for conservation and admiration of public lands to the job.
 He has spent several years in the field of fisheries and holds a degree in aquatic wildlife biology from the University of Montana.
 He has worked in collaboration with federal agencies, private landowners, and conservation organizations on a variety of different issues.
 While not working or volunteering his time for conservation, Alec can be found on a trout stream or in the mountains of southwest Montana pursuing elk in September.